HotCakeX/Harden-Windows-Security/README.md

 - 🟩 [Enables System Guard Secure Launch and SMM protection](https://learn.microsoft.com/en-us/windows/security/threat-protection/windows-defender-system-guard/system-guard-secure-launch-and-smm-protection#registry)
   - [How to verify System Guard Secure Launch is configured and running](https://learn.microsoft.com/en-us/windows/security/threat-protection/windows-defender-system-guard/system-guard-secure-launch-and-smm-protection#how-to-verify-system-guard-secure-launch-is-configured-and-running)
 - 🟩 [Kernel Mode Hardware Enforced Stack Protection](https://techcommunity.microsoft.com/t5/microsoft-security-baselines/windows-11-version-22h2-security-baseline/ba-p/3632520)
+- 🟩 Enables UEFI Lock for Local Security Authority (LSA) process Protection. [it is turned on by default on new Windows 11 installations](https://learn.microsoft.com/en-us/windows-server/security/credentials-protection-and-management/configuring-additional-lsa-protection#automatic-enablement) but not with UEFI Lock.
+When this setting is used with UEFI lock and Secure Boot, additional protection is achieved because disabling its registry key will have no effect.
+  - when this feature is on, a new option called "Local Security Authority Protection" appears in Windows Security GUI => Device Security => Core Isolation

 <br>
 <br>